jmlb/insight_project/README.md

 Zoom premium is a semantic segmentation app that is tasked to remove or replace the background in webcam live video stream.
 The Deep Learning model is based on MobileNet and UNet, and as a result it has a small footprint: about 6 million parameters.
 This demo shows how inference conducted exclusively on the client browser can be performed even for ressource heavy tasks such as semantic segmentation.

-For more info about how I build the app check out the post.
+For more info about how I build the "app" check out the post @

 https://medium.com/@jmlbeaujour/real-time-matting-of-webcam-video-on-the-browser-part-1-2c71a330ed08